Type of infection

 The drugs used to protect against toxo also protect against PCP.

-Alternative antibiotics like azithromycin and doxycycline are being looked at.
+Alternative antibiotics like azithromycin and doxycycline are being studied.